servicemeshinterface/smi-spec/traffic-split.md

     At this point, the SMI implementation redirects approximately 50% of traffic to `foobar-v2`.
-Note that this is on a per-client basis and not global across all requests destined for these backends.
+Note that this is on a per-client basis and not global across all requests destined for these backends, because these backends can receive traffic from other Kubernetes services.

 * Verify health metrics and become comfortable with the new version.
 * The user decides to let the SMI implementation redirect all traffic to the